TriplyDB/Documentation/docs/ratt-transform/index.md

 #### Index key (`$index`) {#index-key}

-Each RATT record that is made available in `mw.forEach` contains the `$index` key.
+Each RATT record that is made available in `forEach` contains the `$index` key.
 The value of this key is the index of the element in the list.
 This is the same index that is used to access specific elements in an list, as explained in [the section on accessing lists by index](#accessing-lists-by-index).

 The index key is often useful for assigning a unique subject IRI to every element.